jt14den/SWC-Cheatsheets/openrefine-sql.md

 ## Pre-Workshop Setup ##
 - Start OpenRefine
 	- Windows: Go to folder you downloaded it to and click on openrefine.exe
+    - If OpenRefine doesn't run, install JDK & JRE, add JAVA_HOME and JDK_HOME to environment.
 	- Linux: In terminal, go to folder you downloaded it to and type ./refine
 	- Mac: Click on OpenRefine app in Applications folder
-- Make sure openrefine interface is open in browser.
-If not go to http://127.0.0.1:3333
+    - Need to allow OpenRefine to run by "Allow Everything" in Settings > Security
+- In your browser (non IE), go to http://localhost:3333
 - Download data files from the course website and save to your desktop.
+- Make sure someone is recording commands in the Etherpad (no log)

 ### Open up Socrative again ###
 - You can import my quiz with **<Socrative code>**